marvin1099/AndroidFossSTTandKeyboard/README.md

 # AndroidFossSTTandKeyboard

-This is my Foss setup to replace Gboard, Google Voice input, Gboard IME (STT Keyboard), Google TTS, Gboard with spell checker (right now a extra keyboard is used here)
+This is my Foss setup to replace:
+Gboard, Google Voice input, Gboard IME (STT Keyboard), Google TTS, Gboard with spell checker.
+Right now becaulse of the long dev cicle, I use HeliBoard becalse it also has a spellchecker,
+also even if you use florisboard you can still use HeliBoard for spellchecking,
+but it will only mark the words, not show any suggestions.

 Main Repo: https://codeberg.org/marvin1099/AndroidFossSTTandKeyboard
 Backup Repo: https://github.com/marvin1099/AndroidFossSTTandKeyboard